Every non-profit organization needs a written fundraising plan in order to be successful.

 The person writing your plan can be a staff member or consultant.
 Either way, that person should talk to all of the relevant stakeholders to make sure they have all of the information they need to write the plan.
 The plan writer should be prepared to make a number of revisions to the plan after the first draft is presented to the development lead and the organization’s management and board.

 Finally, my strong suggestion is that your non-profit gets the board to vote to approve the written fundraising plan.
 Doing so will ensure that the board is fully aware of your fundraising strategy for the coming year and supports that strategy.
 Board approval will also make it easier to get your board to help with your fundraising when necessary.
+Click here if you want to see a sample fundraising plan for your non-profit.

 Every non-profit needs a written fundraising plan that lays out clear goals, deadlines, and responsibilities, and which builds scalable fundraising systems for your organization.
 How strong is your fundraising plan?
 If you need help writing a successful fundraising plan, click here to let us know!